mjpieters/setuptools_subversion/README.rst

 1.2 (unreleased)
 ----------------

-* Compatibility with python versions 2.4 and 2.5 (thanks to Maurits van Rees).
+* Compatibility with python versions 2.4 and 2.5 (thanks to Maurits van Rees) as well as python 3.
   [mj]

-* Compatibility with python 3.
+* Documentation updates.
   [mj]

 1.1 (2011-10-17)